Join Us

 • Protective sports netting (baseball, hockey, lacrosse, golf)

-Polyester and nylon mesh fabrics have broad applications for safety equipment.
-These materials can also be designed to meet ANSI, ASTM, and AATCC requirements for specific uses.
-Examples of safety equipment made from mesh fabrics include:
+Polyester and nylon mesh fabrics are essential for safety equipment designed to meet ANSI, ASTM, and AATCC requirements.
+Examples include:

 • Safety flags